 Survival and Self-Awareness

 We will do just about anything to survive.
 Survival is a basic predisposition universal to all.
 I remember reading Viktor Frankl’s Man’s Search for Meaning in which he writes about his attempts at surviving the Nazi concentration camp.
 Frankl highlights the qualities he experienced and witnessed in others as they tried to cope and endure while in the midst of pervasive death and agony.
-We’ve all heard of people who defy against all odds: the survivors of the Titanic, those who lived through Nagasaki and Hiroshima.
+We’ve all heard of people who defy death against all odds: the survivors of the Holocaust or other genocidal campaigns.
 Such stories reflect the fact that all living things are born with biological systems oriented toward self-preservation.
 Since the beginning of time, staying alive is the main agenda.

 Over billions of years, a vast array of complex life-forms have evolved, each distinctively adapted to survive long enough to reproduce and pass their genes on to future generations.
 Fish have gills; rosebushes have thorns; squirrels bury acorns and retrieve them months later; termites eat wood.
 There seems to be no limit to the marvelous variety of ways creatures of all species adhere to the fundamental biological imperative: staying alive.